emigrad/announce/README.md

 const announce = new Announce()
 ```

-While we recommend that you let Announce read the backend URL from the environment variable, you can also specify it directly if needed by providing it as the first parameter instead: `new Announce('memory://')`
+While we recommend that you let Announce read the backend URL from the environment variable, you can also specify it directly if needed by providing it as the first parameter instead: `new Announce({url: 'memory://'})`

 An announce instance starts out as a blank slate - messages are sent and received directly to the backend, and only instances of `Buffer` can be used.
 We can make it much more useful by adding some middleware: